Population Health Management and Analysis

 To enhance population health analysis and identify the care needs of individuals, providers and payers must extract insights from the data stored in this unstructured text.
 Social factors, lifestyle choices and living conditions all play a major part in the clinical risk for populations and individuals, and yet they are trapped in text-based form.

 In addition, ensuring the patient’s problem list is consistent with their notes is vital when managing complex disease comorbidities.
 The demand for population-level insights and real-time patient surveillance is increasing.
-To unlock value from unstructured text, organizations will look to advanced Natural Language Processing (NLP) technologies such as the Linguamatics I2E platform.
+To unlock value from unstructured text, organizations will look to advanced Natural Language Processing (NLP) technologies such as the Linguamatics NLP platform.

 The Evolution of Healthcare Payment Models